-A new FMCSA medical examiners rule is an important step in helping to improve road safety.
-The new regulations will be a big change from existing legislation that allow any medical examiner licensed by the state to perform health exams on all interstate commercial truck drivers.
+A new FMCSA medical examiner’s rule is an important step in helping to improve road safety.
+The new regulations will be a big change from existing legislation that allows any medical examiner licensed by the state to perform health exams on all interstate commercial truck drivers.

 What they’re trying to achieve

 According to Transportation Secretary Ray LaHood, the FMCSA is designed to achieve a number of objectives.
 They include:

 - The creation of a national online database of every medical examiner who has completed the FMCSA’s certification process

 - Providing a framework whereby medical examiners fully understand the specific physical demands required to operate a large truck or long-haul bus, and that they conduct their exams accordingly

 - Improvement of road safety for all road users (the top priority in the entire operation, according to Secretary LaHood), and especially the crashes and related personal injuries and deaths associated with commercial truck and bus accidents

 - Establishing a uniform and simple way of tracking drivers’ medical certificates

 How the new FMCSA medical examiners rule will work